 How To Easily Find Your Bounce Rate

 Using Google Analytics, finding the bounce rate of your website is easy.
 After logging into your Google Analytics account, you will redirected to your Google Analytics dashboard.
 From here we want to navigate to the “Audience Overview” report.
 To get to there first click “Audience” on the left sided menu, then “overview”.
 This report gives you a general overview of how your visitors interact with your site, including their bounce rate.
 It also gives you a good sense of the overall quality of your website with metrics like Average Session Duration and Pages / Session.

 If you want to go further and check the bounce rates of each individual page of your website, navigate to the “All Pages” report by clicking on “Behaviour”, then “Site Content”, then “All Pages”.

 The All Pages report shows you how each page of your website has performed using key metrics like page views, average time on page, and, of course, bounce rate.
 Use this report to check for problem pages.
 A page with an unusually high bounce rate usually indicates that it contains poor quality content and needs to be improved.

 The last report we will highlight today is the “Mobile Overview” report.
 This report allows you to see how visitors on different devices interact with your website.

-The Mobile Overview report is very useful for discovering problems in mobile experience.
-If you notice that visitors on mobile or tablet devices have an unusually high bounce rate, you probably have some issues with mobile-friendliness.
+The Mobile Overview report is very useful for discovering problems with your website’s mobile compatibility.
+If you notice that visitors on mobile or tablet devices have an unusually high bounce rate, you likely have issues with mobile-friendliness or performance.

 To view the “Mobile Overview” report go back to the “Audience” tab, click on “Mobile”, then “Overview”.